jwalton/passport-api-docs/README.md

 Undocumented: fn() can be a `fn(req, id, done)`.
 As with serializeUser, serializers are called in order.

-# Strategies
+## Strategies

-## Writing custom strategies
+### Writing custom strategies

 Write a custom strategy by extending the `SessionStrategy` class from [passport-strategy](https://github.com/jaredhanson/passport-strategy).
+You can unit test a strategy in isolation with [passport-strategy-runner](https://github.com/jwalton/passport-strategy-runner).

 ```js
 import Strategy from 'passport-strategy';